Current OPEs in Superconformal Theories

 As an illustration, consider the superspace expression for current three-point functions \rcite{Osborn:1998qu}, capturing the $G$ structure functions $f_{abc}$ and $\Tr G^3$ 't Hooft anomaly $k$, \eqn{\vev{\CJ _a(z_1)\CJ _b(z_2) \CJ _c(z_3)}=\frac{1}{\osbx{\bar 31}{2}\osbx{\bar 13}{2} \osbx{\bar 32}{2}\osbx{\bar 23}{2}}\left[i\frac{f_{abc}\tau}{128\pi ^6}\left(\frac{1}{X_3^2}-\frac{1}{\bar X _3^2}\right)+\frac{d_{abc}k}{256\pi ^6} \left(\frac{1}{X_3^2}+\frac{1}{\bar X_3^2} \right)\right],}[JJJsope] with notation reviewed in section \ref{Osb}.
 For now we will just say that $X-\bar X=4i\Theta\bar\Theta$, with $\Theta \sim \theta$'s in superspace.
 The $f_{abc}$ terms in \JJJsope\ do not contribute if we restrict (via $\theta \to 0$) to superconformal primary components, but do contribute for superdescendants.
 Explicitly, in \jjex, the $f_{abc}$ term is a descendant coefficient that is unrelated to the $kd_{abc}$ primary coefficient.
 In \JJJsope\ the $\Theta $ dependence is at least determined by $G$ symmetry.
 For general operators, the $\Theta$ dependence is ambiguous, not fully determined by the symmetries.

 We will here study the general constraints of superconformal symmetry on the two- and three-point functions relevant for the $J(x)J(0)$ sOPE, and how the sOPE coefficients are obtained from these correlators.
 We will do this both using the superspace results of Osborn \rcite{Osborn:1998qu} for the relevant two- and three-point functions, and also directly from the superconformal algebra.
 As we'll discuss, the fact that the currents are conserved here allows the superspace $\Theta$ dependence to be completely fixed.
 Thus, the coefficients of the superconformal primaries in the $J(x)J(0)$ OPE suffice to fully determine all OPE coefficients of all descendants.
-We will also show that the only operators contributing on the RHS of the $J(x)J(0)$ OPE are integer-spin real $U(1)_R$-charge-zero superconformal primaries, $\CO ^{\mu _1\dots \mu _\ell}$, and their superdescendants.
+We will discuss the contributions on the RHS of the $J(x)J(0)$ OPE from integer-spin real $U(1)_R$-charge-zero superconformal primaries, $\CO ^{\mu _1\dots \mu _\ell}$, and their superdescendants.\foot{Note added (April 2014 revision): as was later found in~\cite{Berkooz:2014yda}, there are additional contributing Lorentz representations.
+This revised version will also correct a couple of errors in our original version's coefficients, as pointed out to us by the authors of~\cite{Berkooz:2014yda} and \cite{Khandker:2014mpa}; see these papers for further details.
+We thank the authors of \cite{Berkooz:2014yda, Khandker:2014mpa} for bringing these issues to our attention, and for sharing their interesting results with us prior to their general posting.}

 The paper is organized as follows: section \ref{OPE} briefly reviews the aspects of the OPE in 4d CFTs that we will use in the following discussion.
 Section \ref{scOPE} discusses superconformal theories, and the constraints of superconformal symmetry on two- and three-point functions and the OPE.
 The superspace formalism of \rcite{Osborn:1998qu}, and the recent results about chiral-chiral and chiral-anti-chiral OPEs \rcite{Dolan:2000uw,Poland:2010wg,Vichi:2011ux}, are reviewed.
 In section \ref{JJOPEsec} we consider the current-current OPE, showing how the additional constraints of the current's conservation constrains the $\vev{JJ\CO}$ three-point functions, and hence the OPE.
 We show that only real, $U(1)_R$-charge zero, integer-spin operators $\CO ^{(\ell)}$, and their superconformal descendants, can appear on the RHS of the $J(x) J(0)$ OPE.
 We show that the OPE coefficients within each supermultiplet are fully specified by a single OPE coefficient.
 The dependence on the nilpotent invariant $\Theta$ mentioned above is here fully determined by the ${\cal J}$ current conservation.